 We truly do live in a culture of fear.

-Unless and until “climate change” becomes an everyday phrase in English, what hope do we have, as a species, of responding in time to save our children’s lives?
+Unless and until “climate change” becomes a household phrase in English, what hope do we have, as a species, of responding in time to save our children’s lives?
 Slim to Buckley’s.

-So I want to thank everyone who’s made these historic Hearing Aid concerts possible.
-But you didn’t come here to listen to me, no pun intended, did you?
+So I want to thank everyone who’s made these historic Hearing Aid concerts so successful.
+But you didn’t come here to hear me, no pun intended, did you?
 Without further ado, let me vacate the stage for my close personal acquaintance “Chris Martin,” the eco-friendly ‘rockstar of rock,’ and his amazing band “Cosplay.”
 Enjoy, and don’t forget to give generously.

 Together, we can broach the topic of climate change.◼︎

 Pat McGorry is a world-respected, highly-paid professor whose mental health and other achievements were recognized in 2010 by the award of Australian of the Year.